rickyeet/growtopia-autofarm/README.md

 # Ametsafarm v1
-Working basic autofarm with no stealer for growtopia in all version.
+Basic autofarm in all version for Growtopia with no stealer

 # About Windows Antivirus
 Only windows antivirus gives a warning about this program.
 The program using your "a,d and backspace" keys with automaticly.